CouncilofLorien/counciloflorien.github.io/docs/cards/P/poisonous-despair.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Magic._ _Spirit-_Magic.__ Playable on a spirit-magic-using character in response to an influence attempt against a character, ally, or item in his company.
-The attempt is canceled.
+> > _Magic._ _Spirit-magic._ ***Playable on a spirit-magic-using character in response to an influence attempt against a character, ally, or item in his company.*** The attempt is canceled.
 If the character is a Ringwraith, he can also cancel an influence attempt against any of his factions.
 May be played during opponent's site phase.
 Unless he is a Ringwraith, he makes a corruption check modified by -3.
 >

 ### _Middle-earth Challenge Decks_